-Dr. Elizabeth Brem is a UCI Health hematologist-oncologist who specializes in the diagnosis and treatment of lymphoma and other hematologic malignancies.
+Dr. Elizabeth Brém is a triple-board certified UCI Health hematologist-oncologist and medical oncologist who specializes in the diagnosis and treatment of lymphoma and other hematologic malignancies.

-After earning her medical degree magna cum laude from SUNY Buffalo, Brem completed an internal medicine residency and a hematology/oncology fellowship at Beth Israel Deaconess Medical Center in Boston, where she also was a clinical fellow at Harvard Medical School.
+She earned her medical degree magna cum laude from the University at Buffalo Jacobs School of Medicine and Biomedical Sciences in Buffalo, N.Y.
+She then completed an internal medicine residency and a hematology-oncology fellowship at Beth Israel Deaconess Medical Center in Boston, where she was a clinical fellow at Harvard Medical School.
 In Boston, she also did research training at the Dana Farber Cancer Institute in the lab of Dr. Anthony Letai, studying the Bcl-2 family of proteins and its role as a therapeutic target and source of therapy resistance in lymphomas.

 She sees patients at the Chao Family Comprehensive Cancer Center Orange and the UCI Health Cancer Center — Newport in Costa Mesa.